giakou4/Computer-Architecture/Lab2/README.md

 Noticeable improvement: dcache-miss-rate dropped from 12% to 0.3%

 The CPI was significantly reduced by increasing the cache-libe. l2-miss-rate though remain the same.
 I can not get rid of misses, but i can transfer larger blocks to l1 where the l1-cache miss-rate is near 0% for both instruction and data.
+Less acceses to memory (those accesses take many cycles for 1 read) resuted the decreased CPI.

 ![specsjeng](https://user-images.githubusercontent.com/57758089/69645089-4519ff00-106e-11ea-96a3-294665e73c67.png)